 When standing and climbing, the UPPER feels natural and smooth.
 There’s no front wheel flopping or wandering at all.
 Again, the balance and geometry of the UPPER is spot-on for all types of road and gravel riding.
 So, if you haven’t figured this out by now, you won’t find yourself missing your current road bike one bit.

 On sinuous mountain descents, overall handling is excellent.
 It likes to swoop in/out of turns like a great road bike should.
 It descends any road at any speed with confidence.
 While it is a good overall handler at speed, it isn’t quite as sharp as a Pinarello Dogma F10 or Specialized Venge Pro (but nobody expects it to be).
+It does feel and handle like a top-tier endurance road bike (which is just what most riders enjoy).

 Build Kit and Setup